Ukrainian identity shift forced Russia to occupy Crimean Peninsula in 2014 – historian

 Earlier, former deputy commander of the Pryluky missile boat Artem Kyselov pointed out that Russian militaries killed Kokurin Serhii Viktorovych and Karachevskyi Stanislav Volodymyrovych in Crimea in 2014.
 He recalled that the Russian military killed both Ukrainian servicemen after they had been disarmed.

-Ukraine annually commemorates on February 26 the Day of Resistance to the Temporary Occupation of the Autonomous Republic of Crimea and the city of Sevastopol.
+Ukraine annually commemorates February 26 as the Day of Resistance to the Temporary Occupation of the Autonomous Republic of Crimea and the city of Sevastopol.
 This date marks the largest rally in support of Ukraine’s territorial integrity at the building of the Verkhovna Rada of the Autonomous Republic of Crimea.

 Concurrent demonstration of both pro-Ukrainian and pro-Russian Crimean residents outside the Crimean Parliament building on February 26, 2014